tdagla/tdagla/README.md

 We provide a browser-ready script `tdagla.min.js`.
 You can find it in the `dist` folder.

 # Source Build
 Before building this library, you need to install `Node.js`.
-Then, run following commands from the root of the project:
+Then, run these commands from the root of the project:
 ```bash
 npm install
 npm run build